artf/grapesjs-plugin-boilerplate/README.md

 <span><a href="https://david-dm.org/artf/grapesjs-plugin-boilerplate#info=devDependencies" title="View the status of this project's development dependencies on DavidDM"><img src="https://img.shields.io/david/dev/artf/grapesjs-plugin-boilerplate.svg" alt="Dev Dependency Status" /></a></span>

 This boilerplate helps you quickly start a production ready plugin for GrapesJS.
 If you don't know from where to start, check this guide [Creating plugins](https://grapesjs.com/docs/modules/Plugins.html).
-Sections below are also used as boilerplate for your README, follow these steps
+Sections below are also used as boilerplate for your README, follow these steps below

 ### Usage
 1. Clone this repository `git clone https://github.com/artf/grapesjs-plugin-boilerplate.git YOUR-PLUGIN-NAME`
-1. Replace in all files `YOUR-PLUGIN-NAME` with your plugin name
+1. Replace in all files `YOUR-PLUGIN-NAME` and `grapesjs-plugin-boilerplate` with your plugin name.
+  **The name of your plugin depends on the `name` key in your `package.json`**
-1. Update `package.json`
+1. Update all the data in `package.json`
 1. Install dependencies `npm i` and run the local server `npm start`
 1. Start creating your plugin from `src/index.js`
 1. Show some gif/demo if possible
 1. Update README
-1. When you're ready update the production file `npm run build`
+1. When you're ready, build your source with `npm run build`
 1. Publish